I can’t believe this show turned 20 on October 5th but I am celebrating because it feels like we need to.

 I don’t know about you but Gilmore Girls ruined anything else that Lauren Graham and Alexis Bledel were in for me after the end of the show in 2007.

-But I just wasn’t feelin’ it and had no good reason for it and I couldn’t really put my finger on it until recently because it was a great show.
+But I just wasn’t feelin’ it and I couldn’t really put my finger on it until recently because it was a great show.

 So why wasn’t I falling in love with it like everyone I knew?